Military history of Indonesia: War against terror

-After the crack down of Darul Islam in 1962 and the death of most of its leaders in 1965, the Islamist aspiration in Indonesia were seems to be repressed, but not completely eradicated.
+After the crackdown on Darul Islam in 1962 and the death of most of its leaders in 1965, the Islamist aspiration in Indonesia were seems to be repressed, but not completely eradicated.
 During and after the rule of Suharto, numbers of Islamist movement has been aspired to establish Islamic state based on sharia and toppled the secular Republican government of Indonesia.
 Among these organisation, the most notable is Jemaah Islamiyah Islamist terrorist group, that orchestrated series of terror attacks in Indonesia, such as 2000 Christmas Eve bombings, 2002 Bali bombings, 2003 Marriott Hotel bombing, 2004 Australian Embassy bombings, 2005 Bali bombings and 2009 Jakarta bombings.
 Since then Indonesian Police and authority has been successfully crack down the terrorist-cells and arrested their leaders and masterminds.

 International engagements

 Since 1956, Indonesia has been participating in United Nations' peacekeepers force drawn from the Indonesian military called Garuda Contingent.
-It has deployed to three continents.
+It has been deployed to three continents.
 The Garuda Contingent was first deployed to Egypt and Israel in November 1956 as part of the United Nations Emergency Force.
 The next two contingents were sent to the Congo.
 The first contingent consisted of 1,074 troops, served from September 1960 to May 1961.
 The second contingent to the Congo consisted of 3,457 troops, served from 1962 to 1963 and saw one casualty.

 The Garuda Contingent's fourth and fifth deployments were to Vietnam in 1973 and 1974, towards the end of the Vietnam War.
 This was followed by a sixth deployment to Egypt after the Yom Kippur War under the command of Colonel Rudini.
 The Garuda Contingent later returned to Vietnam and Egypt for a seventh and eighth deployment, respectively.